-Despite thirteen’s reputation as an unlucky number, I have not experienced it that way.
+Despite thirteen’s reputation as an unlucky number, I have not experienced it that way; for me, it has been lucky.

 Thirteen has a lot of qualities I admire in a number.